fricciardi/datetime2/docs/index.rst

    28

 Currently (version |release|) the time of day listed below are available.
-Again, custom time of day can be added at run time.

 +-------------------+---------------------+-----------------------------------------+
 | Module            | Access attribute    | Time of day                             |